yahiaetman/Go-Server/README.md

 Communication Details can found in [this document](docs/protocol.pdf).

+You can download a binary version for Windows from [Releases](https://github.com/yahiaetman/Go-Server/releases).

 **WARNING:** When running the server, place it in a folder where it has permission to create folders and write files.
 This permission is needed to save logs and checkpoints.

 ## How to run and build